-Buying a house isn’t hard, per se.
-(We’re talking the process here; saving money to buy a house is certainly a challenge.)
+Updated September 5, 2019: Buying a house isn’t hard, per se.
+We’re talking the process here; saving money to buy a house is certainly a challenge.
 It’s more … intimidating.
-After all, you can’t practice buying a house, so inaugural house hunts can feel very Choose Your Own Adventure.
+After all, you can’t practice buying a house, so inaugural hunts can feel very Choose Your Own Adventure.
 But we can get you ready for what’s coming next.
 Here’s how to buy a house.

-- Figure out how much house you can afford, so you know your price limits.
+Figure out how much house you can afford, so you know your price limits.
 Sounds obvious, but, remember, your monthly mortgage payment isn’t just principal and interest.
 It also includes property taxes and homeowners insurance.
-Fortunately, there are plenty of solid mortgage calculators online that help you run through various down payment and loan scenarios.
-There are also calculators designed to give you an idea of what home price point you can comfortably swing.
-We like this one from Zillow.
+Fortunately, Policygenius offers a mortgage calculator that help you run through various down payment and loan scenarios.

 Because you probably need one to buy your house.
 And, yes, that’s kind of scary.
 Mortgages represent the biggest debt most people take on in their life.
 But if “shopping for a mortgage” has you stuck at “Go,” here’s a spoiler: If you’re house-hunting in an ideal or near-ideal scenario — your credit is good to excellent, you’ve got plenty of money to put down and your debt levels are low — your best bet is a conventional home loan.
 Having said that, here’s an overview of the four major mortgage types.

 Conventional home loans: the Big Momma of mortgages.
 Conventional home loans aren’t backed by the government.
 About half of conventional loans are known as “conforming” loans, meaning they’re issued by lenders in accordance with guidelines set by Fannie Mae and Freddie Mac, the two big names in the secondary mortgage market.
 (They buy home loans from lenders and resell them to investors as mortgage-backed securities.)